Brain and Head Injury Solicitors

 Headway Derby – Derby branch of Headway.

-You need the best outcomes.
-We know that you will get these when we work as a team so we are happy to work as part of your multi-disciplinary support team.
+You need the best outcome for your case.
+We work as part of your multi-disciplinary support team to make sure you get the best results possible.
 We will liaise with the NHS, privately or publicly funded case managers, therapists, and charities such as Headway –in fact, anyone that is involved in your rehabilitation.

 You need to be represented by a specialist solicitor who has experience of acting for people who have suffered a head injury.
 Only a specialist will have the knowledge and experience that will give you the best outcome.
 All of our personal injury team are highly experienced and recognised within their field.
-For advice please contact one of our specialist solicitors, David Tomlinson, Ed Myers or Debra Morris.
+For advice please contact one of our specialist solicitors, David Tomlinson or Ed Myers.
 Please also see our Clinical Negligence department for brain injury caused by medical accident.

-You can see the profiles of our team members by clicking here http://www.bgtsolicitors.co.uk/personal-injury-team/david-tomlinson-3/index.html
+You can see the profiles of our team members by clicking here.

 Our solicitors are members of the Association of Personal Injury Lawyers (APIL) and on the Law Society Panel for Personal Injury and/or Clinical Negligence.
 We are also members of Headway and the Child Brain Injury Trust.
 Ed Myers is one of the very few solicitors nationwide to hold both Brain Injury and Spinal Cord Injury Specialist accreditation with APIL.